 At the same time, it should be pointed out that larger fulfilments, which erode available funds in the deposit insurance fund, lead to an increase in future fees paid by the institutions that are affiliated to the deposit insurance scheme (see the box Payments from the deposit insurance fund).
-This retroactive fee differs from how fees are charged for the regular portfolio and contributes to the entire loss being borne by the institutions in the long term.
+This retroactive fee is distinct from the regular portfolio fee and contributes to the entire loss being borne by the institutions.
 However, depending on the situation that arises, this long-term cost coverage may be beyond the time perspective in this risk analysis.